Before We Vanish

 Before We Vanish (散歩する侵略者, Sanpo Suru Shinryakusha) is a 2017 Japanese science fiction film directed by Kiyoshi Kurosawa.
 It is based on a stage play by Tomohiro Maekawa's Ikiume Theatre Company and the novel adaptation written by Maekawa.
 It stars Masami Nagasawa, Ryuhei Matsuda, Mahiro Takasugi, Yuri Tsunematsu, and Hiroki Hasegawa.

 Before We Vanish earned two nominations at the 41st Japanese Academy Film Prize.
-The film had its world premiere in competition at the Un Certain Regard section at the 2017 Cannes Film Festival on 21 May 2017.
+The film had its world premiere in competition at the Un Certain Regard section of the 2017 Cannes Film Festival on 21 May 2017.
 The film also received an award at the Sitges Film Festival – Official Selection.

 Plot

 An alien in the form of a schoolgirl named Akira (Yuri Tsunematsu) apparently kills her family, then walks carelessly down the middle of a street, causing an evading semi to overturn.
 A second alien has taken over the body of a man, Shinji (Ryuhei Matsuda), whose wife Narumi (Masami Nagasawa) is flustered by the profound changes to his personality.
 He asks her to guide him.

 A third alien has taken over the body of a teenage boy, Amano (Mahiro Takasugi).
 He connects with a freelance journalist, Sakurai (Hiroki Hasegawa), who becomes his guide.
 Amano admits to Sakurai that he is an alien, and Sakurai eventually believes and assists him.
 The aliens do not threaten their guides.
 Amano and Sakurai ultimately track down Akira.
 The three travel together, although Sakurai is disturbed by Akira's violence.